cthomas88/python-for-beginners/integers.md

 When assigning an integer to a variable there is no need for quotation marks or any other defining decoration around the number.
 Place a number within quotation marks would make the number a 'string' and mathematical equations could not longer be used on the numbers.
 See the 'string' chapter to find out what a string in Python is.

+## What if I want a whole number as my mathematical answer?

+Dividing two numbers that do not equally part in Python 3 will automatically result in the ouput being a *floating* number.
+There is a whole chapter on floating numbers if this concept is new to you.
+You can tell Python to output integers only by prefixing the argument with 'int'.
+Here's an example:
+## For Python 3

+<pre><code>print (10 / 3)
+>>> 3.333333333</code></pre>

+However, you may just want the number 3 on its own rather than this long output.
+To do this prefix your sum with int, like this:

 ### Basically, an integer is ANY whole number!